Dallas backs referee-VAR dialogue being made public

 "It would definitely clarify exactly what's going on - and I'm all for transparency," said the ex-official.

-"I would welcome airing the VAR discussion with the referee - and I don't think the referees or the VARs would have negative thoughts towards it.
+"I would welcome airing the VAR discussion with the referee - and I don't think the referees or the VAR officials would have negative thoughts towards it.
 It's transparency - they don't have anything to hide.

 "VAR will always have issues.
 People thought it would solve controversies but if anything it has added to them, because football is about opinion."